THINGS TO KNOW BEFORE TRAVELING TO ITALY

 They are incredibly fashionable, especially in northern and central Italy.
 Even if you think you are dressed up, you may still feel frumpy when standing next to an Italian.

-Before you pack for your trip to Italy, consider bringing some dressier clothes to fit in with the locals.
+Before you pack for your trip to Italy, consider bringing some dressier clothes to fit in with the locals, especially if you plan dinners in nice restaurants or drinks in the evening.
 If you are looking to have a more casual holiday, this may not be the best location.

 Skip the Lines in Italy